 About

-Jay and his team have been researching and communicating about water and climate change — in academics, in business, in government and to the general public — for over 30 years.
+Jay has been researching and communicating about water and climate change — in academics, in business, in government and to the general public — for over 30 years.
 He has appeared on CBS News 60 Minutes, on HBO’s Real Time with Bill Maher, and as a featured expert in water documentaries including “Day Zero” and “Last Call at the Oasis” Jay is a frequent speaker and he is an avid writer for the general public.
 His research and commentary are often featured in the international news media, including the New York Times, the Los Angeles Times, The Washington Post, The Guardian, The Economist, and the Harvard Business Review, and in network, cable and public television news.
 Jay is a regular guest on National Public Radio, BBC Radio, CBC Radio and other public radio shows.
-He is the host of the “What About Water” science communication podcast.
+He is the host of the “What About Water” water and climate science communication podcast.

-Other of Jay’s film and television credits include the PBS 3-part documentaryH2O: The Molecule That Made Us“, Jigsaw Productions‘ documentary Water and Power: A California Heist,” VICE , and Years of Living Dangerously.
-He was a story consultant on the National Geographic Channel water documentary series “Parched.”
+Other of Jay’s film and television credits include the PBS 3-part documentaryH2O: The Molecule That Made Us“, Jigsaw Productions’ documentary Water and Power: A California Heist,” VICE , and Years of Living Dangerously.
+He was a story consultant on the National Geographic Channel water documentary series “Parched.
 Most recently Jay appeared in the diwafilm water documentaries Bis zum letzten Tropfen – Die Doku (To the Last Drop – The Documentary), the documentary mini-series Durst – Wenn unser Wasser verschwindet (Thirst: When our Water Disappears), and their translations into English by DW Documentary.

 Download an extended bio.